oopsmonk/documentation/chronicle/1.1/references/chronicle-api-reference.md

 ## Pagination

 Queries to the `findTransactions` endpoint can return an unknown amount of data.
 The exact amount is known only after the query has been executed.
 Therefore, this endpoint returns a limited amount of transactions that you can set in a `page_size` parameter.
+The default page size is 255.

 If you receive a `paging_state` cookie, more transactions are available for your request.
 To request these transactions, call the endpoint again, using the returned `hints` from the first call as a parameter.